ValerieThoma/checklist-html/README.md

 ## Future Goals

-* Updates to Featured Perfomers and tropes
+* Updates to Featured Performers and tropes
 * Recalibrating of points awarded